alchemyplatform/aa-sdk/site/pages/signers/guides/dfns.md

 ---
 outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Dfns
+title: Dfns Integration Guide
-  - - meta
-    - name: description
-      content: Guide for using Dfns as a Signer
-  - - meta
-    - property: og:description
-      content: Guide for using Dfns as a Signer
+description: Guide for using Dfns as a Signer
 ---

 # Dfns Integration Guide